apache/cloudstack-documentation/source/adminguide/troubleshooting.rst

 If the template was created by uploading an OVA file that was created using vSphere Client, it is possible the OVA contained an ISO image.
-If it does, the deployment of VMs from the template will fail.
+If it does, the deployment of instances from the template will fail.

 Solution